Financial-Times/o-tabs/README.md

 /* etc. */
 ```

-If you wish to specify a subset of themes to output styles for, you can pass in options (see [themes](#themes) for available options):
+If you wish to specify more themes to output styles for, you can pass in options (see [themes](#themes) for available options):

 ```scss
 @include oTabs($opts: (